-BRIDGEPORT, CT - Steve Bernier scored his first career hat trick on Sunday to lift the Bridgeport Sound Tigers (12-6-2-1), proud AHL affiliate of the New York Islanders, to a 4-3 win against the Springfield Thunderbirds (10-6-0-2) at Webster Bank Arena.
+BRIDGEPORT, CT - The Bridgeport Sound Tigers (37-20-5-2), proud AHL affiliate of the New York Islanders, began a season-long eight-game homestand with a 4-0 victory against the Springfield Thunderbirds (27-26-7-5) on Sunday, their first game back at Webster Bank Arena since Feb.
+24.

 Jeremy Smith (19-10-3) stole the show with 29 saves to earn his first shutout with Bridgeport, and his first overall since Mar.
 26, 2016 (with Providence).
 He also added an assist on the final tally.
 Offensively, the Sound Tigers received even-strength goals from Chris Casto and Jeff Kubiak, while Chris Bourque and John Stevens iced the game with a pair of empty-net markers in the final three minutes.
 Kubiak finished with a game-high two goals (one goal, one assist).

 It was Bridgeport’s 11th straight win on a Sunday and its 21st in 29 games at Webster Bank Arena this season.
 The Sound Tigers continue to lead the AHL in winning percentage at home (77.6%),

 In addition, the Sound Tigers magic number to clinch a playoff berth dropped to 15 following their win and Wilkes-Barre/Scranton’s loss to Toronto earlier in the day.